najihafdzl/aws-core-services-lab/README.md

 ## How to login to your lab environment

-Before starting the labs yo will receive the credentials to access your AWS environment.
+Before starting the labs you will receive the credentials to access your AWS environment.

 To access your account: https://najlabs.awsapps.com/start